Top Things To Do In Milos Island Greece

 Where To Stay In Milos Island Greece

-Milos has many great areas and hotels to stay during your holiday.
+Milos has many great areas and hotels to stay in during your holiday.
 Since we took Vespa with us, we had no problem finding a hotel in any part of the island.

 My choice fell on an area near the famous Sarakiniko beach and hotel – Sarakiniko Rooms.
 The hotel was super stylish and modern with a great location and breathtaking views of Sarakiniko beach.
 Besides the comfy bed and fast internet, we had tasty local products for breakfast and an espresso machine in the room.